Vibes is live

 The honest answers, including the trade-offs.

-No. Engine DJ organizes by genre, BPM, key, comments, and color.
-There is no native energy field or custom multi-tag taxonomy, so DJs improvise one with colors and comments.
+No. Engine DJ organizes by genre, BPM, key, comments, and star ratings.
+There is no track color field, no energy field, and no custom multi-tag taxonomy, so DJs improvise with comments and naming conventions.

 It works alongside it.
-You organize in Vibes by feel with AI help, then export the playlists and colors back into Engine DJ so the structure is ready on your drive and players.
+You organize in Vibes by feel with AI help, then export the playlists back into Engine DJ so the structure is ready on your drive and players.

 Yes.
-Once exported back into Engine DJ and out to your drive, your playlists and colors appear on the player like any other Engine library.
+Once exported back into Engine DJ and out to your drive, your playlists appear on the player like any other Engine library.

 Methodology